EMDR allows you to let go of those negative beliefs and negative feelings.

 EMDR is an 8 phase process.
 After an assessment is made and the client’s resources are strengthened then the desensitization can start.

 There are two key ingredients of eye movement desensitization and reprocessing treatment.
 The first is called “bilateral stimulation” (EMDR) which simply means a back and forth stimulation which engages the left and right cerebral hemispheres.
+What this does is to cause the level of intensity of the feeling you are working with to come down from a 10 to a 0 or 1 ( on a scale of 1-10).

 The other ingredient is the focusing back on the event after the feeling has gone down to a 0 intensity and this is when the person sees that he has a completely different belief about himself and the world.

 After desensitizing and reprocessing the negative pattern EMDR helps to strengthen the new desired belief or feeling.
+Then it is used to reinforce new learnings that are now needed.